-The Writers Guild of Canada is pleased to announce the call for entries for the Jim Burt Screenwriting Prize.
-The prize was created to continue the work of the late Jim Burt in recognizing and nurturing new longform screenwriting talent by awarding development support to an exceptionally promising unproduced longform screenplay that tells a Canadian story.
+The Jim Burt Screenwriting Prize was created to continue the work of the late Jim Burt in recognizing and nurturing new longform screenwriting talent by awarding development support to an exceptionally promising unproduced longform screenplay that tells a Canadian story.

 In a 20-year career at the CBC, Jim Burt championing of Canadian writers and their stories resulted in the production of some 75 longform dramas including The War Between Us, The Boys of St. Vincent, The Arrow, Peacekeepers, and Nights Below Station Street.
 These productions met with national and international acclaim and embodied excellence in Canadian storytelling.